 Offering a tenant improvement (TI) allowance is the most common way that landlords pay for commercial improvements.
-Landlords often offer tenants a payment or a discount on rent to help tenants make necessary improvements to a leased commercial space before it is suitable for a business.
+Landlords often give tenants a payment or a discount on rent to offset necessary improvement costs.
 For example, an office space may need communal, open-plan workspaces and conference rooms for employees, or a restaurant might need kitchen space for food preparation and customer seating areas.
 The tenant usually oversees the work in a TI build-out and is responsible for any improvements that exceed the cost of the allowance.

 Landlords may place restrictions on what items the tenant allowance will pay for, such as only for labor, construction, and materials.
-For example, tenant improvement allowances typically do not include the costs of furniture, fixtures, and equipment, or trade fixtures needed for the tenant to conduct business.
-Tenants may negotiate to have the allowance cover other costs, such as space planning, office design or legal fees.
+These allowances typically do not include the costs of furniture, fixtures, and equipment, or trade fixtures needed for the tenant to conduct business.
+Tenants may negotiate to have the allowance cover other costs, such as space planning, office design, or legal fees.

-The work letter specifies the project budget, and lays out how the tenant will pay for any additional costs over the allowance amount.
+The work letter specifies the project budget, and lays out how the tenant will pay for any additional costs over the allowance limit.
 It also describes any warranty coverage provided by the landlord or general contractor.
-Typically, the lease is signed before the landlord and tenant reach agreement on all items in the work letter.
+Typically, both parties negotiate and sign a lease before negotiating the work letter.

 Tenant Improvement Costs and Concessions

 In general, tenant improvement costs are growing faster than rents in all markets in the US.
 Tenant improvement allowances have increased by double digits in recent years, growing more than 10 percent in 2017, and 13 percent in 2018, according to the 2019 U.S. and Canada Fit Out Guide.